 - In a standard cleaning, a dental hygienist (working under the dentist’s supervision) removes soft plaque and hard tartar (mineralized plaque that builds up on the teeth and can only be removed with professional instruments) from above and below the gum line on all teeth.
 The process requires one office visit and usually takes 30-60 minutes.

 - Scaling and root planing is a deep-cleaning, non-surgical procedure generally done when the depths of the pockets around the teeth are deeper than 3 millimeters–an early sign of gum disease.
 Under local anesthetic, plaque and tartar above and below the gum are scraped away (scaling) and rough spots on the root are smoothed (planing) to remove bacteria and give a clean surface surface for the gums to reattach to the teeth.
 This is done using a local anesthetic and usually requires two to four office visits, each lasting around 45 minutes to an hour.
-The American Dental Association gives an overview of scaling and root planing.

 - Periodic X-rays ($13-$135) are needed to see if any problems are developing inside the teeth, and are generally required before cleaning the teeth of a new patient.
 These are often covered by insurance.

 - A full mouth debridement (cleaning away excess buildup so the gums and bones are visible and can be evaluated) at $75-$150 or more may be needed for new patients who have not had dental treatment for quite awhile.
 Dental insurance may not cover debridement.

 More Reasons to Get Teeth Cleaned

 - The cost of dental cleaning is surprisingly low.
 Though many dental procedures are expensive, this is not true for the preventive professional dental cleaning.]